Inclusive CRRWASH services - Bhutan

 • leveraging current government infrastructure investment in the sector, and

-• establishing links between improved access to rural WASH services and water security.
+• establishing links between improved access to rural WASH services and broader water security.

 Representing different climatic zones in the country, project activities across the three districts seek to identify possible responses to the critical water, sanitation and hygiene (WASH) challenges faced by the country.
 These include:

-• countrywide drying up of water sources (now at 35%),
+• countrywide drying up of water sources (now reported at 35%),

-Because Bhutan’s mountainous ecosystem makes its WASH systems highly vulnerable to climate change, it is urgent to activate all types of leaders – within and beyond formal functionaries – to know how to respond to the climate crisis and give priority to groups that are most vulnerable to its effects.
+Because Bhutan’s mountainous ecosystem makes its WASH systems highly vulnerable to climate change, it is urgent to activate all types of leaders – both formal and informal – to know how to respond to the climate crisis and give priority to groups that are most vulnerable to its effects.

 News and stories